realMoyosore/react-app/README.md

 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed for education under AltSchool

 ---

 For questions or feedback, please reach out via [GitHub Issues](https://github.com/realMoyosore/react-app/issues).